CodeWithNachi/docker-with-nachi/Lesson-02.md

 # Lesson 02

 ## Intention
- * Understand the similarity between Docker Containers and Virtual machines
+ * Understand the similarity and differences between Docker Containers and Virtual machines
  * Run commands in containers
  * Copy contents to and from containers

 # Experiment 01
- *
+ * Run the following commands
- * /usr/share/nginx/html
- * docker exec -w /usr/share/nginx/html mynginx ls
+   * `docker run --name mynginx -d -8090:80 nginx`
- * docker exec -w /usr/share/nginx/html mynginx cat index.html
+   * `docker exec -w /usr/share/nginx/html mynginx ls` .
+This command executes a command `ls` in the container named mynginx in the directory `/usr/share/nginx/html`
+ * From the above command output, we know that there are 2 files (50x.html and index.html) in the directory `/usr/share/nginx/html`
+ * After this experiment, docker container looks more than an application, it has directories and seems to have files in it.

 # Experiment 02
+ * In the previous experiment we listed the files.
+ * Now to see the content of the file index.html, by running the command `docker exec -w /usr/share/nginx/html mynginx cat index.html`
+ * We can realize that the content of index.html is what is servered in the endpoint http://localhost:8090

+# Experiment 03
- * docker exec -w /usr/share/nginx/html mynginx sh -c 'echo "hello" > ./mypage.html'
+ * Let us create new file named mypage.html in the directory `/usr/share/nginx/html` with the content "hello" by the command `docker exec -w /usr/share/nginx/html mynginx sh -c 'echo "hello" > ./mypage.html'`
- * docker exec -w /usr/share/nginx/html mynginx ls
+ * Now we can verify if the file is created by listing the contents of the directory with the command `docker exec -w /usr/share/nginx/html mynginx ls`
- * localhost:8090/mypage.html
+ * When we hit the end point http://localhost:8090/mypage.html, we can see that our newly created file is also server by nginx

 # Experiment 03
  * docker exec -w /usr/share/nginx/html mynginx -it /bin/bash